 The name Sword & Plough originates from the ancient saying “to turn swords into ploughshares,” which means to take military technologies and materials and apply them to peaceful civilian applications.

-If you are active duty, a veteran, or a military spouse, don't miss out on your 20% discount when you create an account and free shipping on orders over $100!
+If you are active duty, a veteran, or a military spouse, don't miss out on your 10% discount when you create an account and free shipping on orders over $100!

 R. Riveter, American Handmade